14th August 2019

 There has to be a public health campaign rivalling the Meningitis or Stroke campaigns.
 Public awareness is just as important as awareness amongst the different medical professions.

 Attitudes must change about low back pain, which is subject to a huge amount of prejudice in society.
 Healthcare professionals need to listen to the patient, without disregarding their pain and symptoms.
+Every single person with acute low back pain and sciatica must be assessed as potentially at risk of developing CES and advised accordingly.

 I once asked a leading medical expert what his opinion was about the mis/delayed diagnosis that cast a shadow over cauda equina syndrome, his answer, “Well….we see a lot of fakers?”.